zeruhur/gist/GIST!.v.2.0.md

 ## Combat

-Combat is an action checked by Opposition, split up in rounds.
-Every round a character has two actions chosen from: move, attack, defense, use of powers.
-It is possible to perform a double action (of the same type) forgoing the other.
+Combat is a contested action that occurs in rounds.
+Each round, a character can take two actions, chosen from moving, attacking, defending, or using special abilities.
+It is also possible to perform a double action of the same type, at the cost of forgoing the other action.

-The combat procedure takes place as follows:
+During combat, the following procedure is used:

-1. Each side determines initiative by rolling 2d6.
-Who rolls higher acts first.
-Agility and relevant skills modifier are applied to this roll.
+1. Determine initiative by rolling 2d6 and applying modifiers based on agility and relevant skills.
+The side that rolls higher acts first.
-2. On their turn, characters take their actions.
+2. On their turn, each character can take their actions.
-3. The round ends.
+3. The round ends after all characters have taken their actions.
 Repeat steps 2-3 until the combat ends.

-Once applied every relevant modifier (if a Critical is not rolled), the higher rolls wins.
+After applying all relevant modifiers, if a Critical is not rolled, the higher roll wins in combat.

-Stat and Skills Modifiers are situational and depend also on the attack type.
-The Referee has to adjudicate which modifier is adequate to the situation.
+Modifiers to Stats and Skills are situational and depend on the attack type.
+The Referee has to adjudicate which modifier is adequate for the situation.

 ### Damage

-A character has a total of Hit Points equal twice the Body Score.
+A character's Hit Points are equal to twice their Shape Score.

-Every time an attacks blows on an opponent, the difference between the rolls is applied to the losing side as damage.
-Armor reduce the damage by its score.
+When an attack lands on an opponent, the damage is determined by subtracting the defender's roll from the attacker's roll.
+The difference is then applied as damage to the losing side, with the armor score reducing the damage.

-If the parrying opponent throws higher than the attacker, this does not apply as damage.
+However, if the defender rolls higher than the attacker, no damage is inflicted.

-When HPs drops to zero, the character is severely wounded and unable to combat further.
-If a character blows on a severely wounded opponent, the latter may be dead or definitely out of combat.
-The winner chooses the opponent's final fate.
+When a character's HP drops to zero, they become severely wounded and are no longer able to participate in combat.
+If a character delivers a blow to a severely wounded opponent, the opponent may die or be permanently knocked out of the fight.
+The victor has the power to choose the defeated opponent's final fate.

 ### Healing

-After every combat, if HPs are higher than zero, they are immediately restored.
-If HPs are equal to zero, the character needs immediately medical treatment.

-If the treatment is not feasible, the character make a Body Check against 8+.
-On success, HPs are restored by half the total.
-On failure the character must retire from action.
+After every combat, characters' HPs are restored immediately if they are higher than zero.
+However, if HPs are reduced to zero, the character must receive medical treatment immediately.
+If medical treatment is not feasible, the character must make a Shape Check with a target number of 8 or higher.
+If the check succeeds, HPs are restored by half of their total.
+If the check fails, the character must retire from any further action.

 ### Example